 All students are encouraged to take courses from the “foundations, tools and methodologies” group and, depending on what is relevant to their degree, to also choose courses from the “materials, processes and infrastructures” or “environmental and human systems” group.
 All student have to do an interdisciplinary project in sustainability to validate the minor.

-The minor include a mandatory interdisciplinary project in sustainability of 10 ECTS.
+The minor includes a mandatory interdisciplinary project in sustainability of 10 ECTS.
 Students are encouraged to do their project toward the end of their Master cycle as the aim of the project is to apply knowledge and skills learned during the minor.
 They can either join a project proposed by an EPFL unit, or propose themselves a project and find one or two supervisors.

 For more details, you can consult the project guide.